Bezno

 Bezno ([ˈbɛzno]) is a market town in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

-The name is derived from the Czech word bez, i.e. "elderberry".
+The name is derived from the Czech word bez, i.e. 'elderberry'.

 Geography

 Bezno is located about 9 km southwest of Mladá Boleslav and 34 km northeast of Prague.
 It lies in a flat landscape of the Jizera Table.
-In the centre of Bezno is a pond called Kal.
+In the centre of Bezno is a fishpond called Kal.

 History

 The first written mention of Bezno is from 1088.
 From 1460 to 1694, Bezno was owned by the knights of Bzenský of Proruba.
 The greatest development occurred during the rule of the Pachta family, who bought Bezno is 1742.
 They had built here a new castle and had rebuilt the church.

+Demographics

+Transport

+The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.

 Sights

 The Bezno Castle is a Baroque complex from the mid-18th century, built on the site of an older fortress.
 Its current form dates from 1817, when it was reconstructed after a fire.
 Today it is privately owned and unused.

 The landmark of the town square is the Church of Saints Peter and Paul.
 It was built in the Baroque style in 1750–1763.

 A valuable building is the former Renaisannce granary.
 It dates from 1605.